linchpin-project/linchpin/README.md

 **Parameter Sweeping:** In Phase B, you can edit the dependencies/version in the JSON file.

-Note: Both the JSON and Dockerfile will be stored under the "config" directory.
+Note: Both the JSON and Dockerfile will be stored under the "linchpin-config" directory.

 ### Step 3: Bundling Docker and Experiment files